Independent Assurance Initiative · Est. 2026

 Roadmap items

-Western blot densitometry and loading control validation.
-Histology and image-based quantification.
-Proteomics and metabolomics normalisation workflows. scRNA-seq cluster stability and UMAP embedding assessment.
+Western blot densitometry, histology and image-based quantification, proteomics and metabolomics normalisation, and scRNA-seq cluster stability assessment.

 Implementation sensitivity